 Given that China is still the top exporter of electronics to the United States (China accounts for 42% of U.S. electronic exports), it's reasonable that some people think all electronics are manufactured in China.

 The Yankee Group, a market research firm, expects industry-wide shifts as a result of increased competition, most of it brought on by globalization.
-More active customers, emerging technologies and disruption, regulatory instability, and an increasing focus on creativity are all factors to consider.
+More active customers, emerging technologies, disruption, regulatory instability, and an increasing focus on creativity are all factors to consider.

 The grid is a system of high voltage transmission lines that transports energy from power plants to homes and businesses.
 You use the grid any time you plug something in or turn on a lamp.